 '''

-set pdb ../1_build/membrane_hex.pdb

-Output:

-set restFilePrefix siliconRest

-mol load psf $psf pdb $pdb

-set selAll [atomselect top all]

 Set the spring constants to zero for all atoms.

 $selAll set occupancy 0.0

 $selAll set beta 0.0

 Select the silicon nitride.

 set selSiN [atomselect top $selText]

 Select the surface.

 set selSurf [atomselect top "(${selText}) and (${surfText})"]

 foreach beta $betaList {

 Set the spring constant for SiN to this beta value.

 $selSiN set beta $beta

 Constrain the surface 10 times more than the bulk.

 $selSurf set beta [expr 10.0$beta]

 Write the constraint file.

 $selAll writepdb ${restFilePrefix}${beta}.pdb

 }

 $selSiN delete

 $selSurf delete

 $selAll delete

 mol delete top

 '''

-- 2 Since the silicon atoms are already in their equilibrium positions, we'll forgo the energy minimization step in the usual simulation sequence.
-Instead, we'll start by raising the temperature gradually to 295 K. During this time, we'll use constraints of 1.0 kcal/(mol \mathring{A}^2). - Before we start, however, we need to put the system dimensions in the NAMD configuration file eq1.namd.
-Open it and 1_build/membrane_hex.bound, which we generated in Section 1.2, in your text editor.
+4 Since the silicon atoms are already in their equilibrium positions, we'll forgo the energy minimization step in the usual simulation sequence.
+Instead, we'll start by raising the temperature gradually to 295 K. During this time, we'll use constraints of 1.0 kcal/(mol Å).

+Before we start, however, we need to put the system dimensions in the NAMD configuration file eq1.namd.
+Open it and 1\build/membrane\hex.bound (if you did not use InorganicBuilder), which we generated in Section 1.2, in your text editor.
+If you used InorganicBuilder, refer instead to the vectors you recorded.
 Copy the values of cellBasisVector1, cellBasisVector2, and cellBasisVector3 into lines 8, 9, and 10, respectively, of the configuration file.
 Also, examine the constraint parameters at the bottom of the file.
-Save the configuration file and exit the text editor. - 3 Enter namd2 eq1.namd > eq1.log to raise the system's temperature.
-This may take a couple of minutes. - 4 To equilibrate the system at constant temperature, enter namd2 eq2.namd > eq2.log.
+Save the configuration file and exit the text editor.

-- 5 To calculate the dielectric constant for each constraint value, we'll need the difference between the dipole moments of identical systems with and without an applied electric field.
+- 5 Enter namd2 eq1.namd > eq1.log to raise the system's temperature.
+This may take a couple of minutes. - 6 To equilibrate the system at constant temperature, enter namd2 eq2.namd > eq2.log. - 7 Next we compute the dielectric constant for each constraint value.
+To do this, we calculate the difference between the dipole moments of identical systems with and without an applied electric field.
 Open the files field.namd and null.namd in your text editor.
 Modify line 2 to read set constraint 1.0.
-First simulate the system without an applied electric field by entering namd2 null.namd >! null1.0.log and then with a field of 16 kcal/(mol Å e) by entering namd2 field.namd >! field1.0.log.
-Do the same for the other constraint value, i.e., alter the variable constraint in field.namd and null.namd and run NAMD. - 6 We'll now compute the electric dipole moment for each run and from these calculate the dielectric constant for the material.
+First simulate the system without the applied electric field by entering namd2 null.namd >! null1.0.log and then with a field of 16 kcal/(mol Å e) by entering namd2 field.namd >! field1.0.log.
+Do the same for the other constraint value, i.e., alter the variable constraint in field.namd and null.namd and run NAMD.

+8 We'll now compute the electric dipole moment for each run and from these calculate the dielectric constant for the material.
 Open the script dipoleMomentZDiff.tcl in your text editor.
 The script operates by loading DCD trajectory files for the system with and without an applied field.
 We then compute the dipole moment for each frame and write the time (ns) in the first column and the difference in the dipoles (e Å) in the second column of a text file.

 The values of dcdFreq and timestep, taken from the NAMD configuration file, allow us to determine the time between the frames of the DCD trajectory file.
 We'll set the variable startFrame to 4 to give the system 500 fs to equilbrate before computing the dipole moment.
 The electric dipole moment is computed by VMD's measure dipole command which employs the following formula.
-For a set of N atoms with partial charges q_i and positions \mathbf{r}i the electric dipole moment is where $q_0 = \frac{1}{N} \sum{i=1}^{N} q_i$.
-Subtraction of q_0 , the monopole component, makes the result independent of the choice of the origin.
+For a set of N atoms with partial charges $q_i$ and positions $\mathbf{r}i$ the electric dipole moment is where $q_0 = \frac{1}{N} \sum{i=1}^{N} q_i$ .
+Subtraction of $q_0$ , the monopole component, makes the result independent of the choice of the origin.
 Finally, the script computes the average of the difference in the dipole moments and the associated standard error.